riesentoaster/lvls/README.md

 # localvideolivestream

 lvls is a project designed to allow for local and offline video-livestreaming.
 It uses [OBS](www.obsproject.com) as a streaming source and webbrowsers to play the video.
+It supports multiple stream sources and provides a basic GUI for users to choose which stream to watch.

 ## setup